ibm-cloud-docs/Cloudant/offerings/bluemix.md

 To provide high availability (HA) and disaster recovery (DR) within a data center, all data is stored in triplicate across three separate physical servers in a cluster.
-You can provision accounts in multiple data centers, then use continuous data replication to provide HA/DR across data centers.
-Cloudant NoSQL DB data is not automatically backed up, but supported tooling is provided to handle backups.
+You can provision accounts in multiple data centers, then use continuous data replication to provide HA/DR across data centers. {{site.data.keyword.cloudant_short_notm}} data is not automatically backed up, but supported tooling is provided to handle backups.
 Review the
 [Disaster Recovery and Backup guide ![External link icon](../images/launch-glyph.svg "External link icon")](https://console.bluemix.net/docs/services/Cloudant/guides/disaster-recovery-and-backup.html#disaster-recovery-and-backup) to explore all HA, DR, and backup considerations to meet your application requirements.